pharo-vcs/iceberg/README.md

 - NO LONGER NEEDED (Just for testing iceberg itself): Git v1.9.1 or later.

 ### Install Iceberg
-We are in active development and too many things have changed, until we release an official stable version we recommend to install with following expression (version dev-0.4):
+We are in active development and many things have changed!
+Until we release an official stable version we recommend you install it using the following expression (version dev-0.4):

 ```Smalltalk
 Metacello new